semaphore-protocol/semaphore/packages/cli/README.md

 -h, --help Display this help.

 Commands:
-create <project-directory> Create a Semaphore project with a supported template. get-groups [options] Get the list of groups from a supported network (Goerli or Arbitrum). get-group [options] <group-id> Get the data of a group from a supported network (Goerli or Arbitrum). help [command] Display help for a specific command.
+  create [options] [project-directory]  Create a Semaphore project with a supported template. get-groups [options]                  Get the list of groups from a supported network (e.g. goerli or arbitrum). get-group [options] [group-id]        Get the data of a group from a supported network (e.g. goerli or arbitrum). get-members [options] [group-id]      Get the members of a group from a supported network (e.g. goerli or arbitrum). get-proofs [options] [group-id]       Get the proofs from a supported network (e.g. goerli or arbitrum). help [command]                        Display help for a specific command.
 ```